Best Aromatherapy Diffuser of 2020

 Includes: Diffuser, adapter, directions, small cleaning brush, extra essential oil tube

-An obvious choice for every scent-seeking, remote-lover out there, the RENWER 500ml has a lot of other things going for it besides just its miniature remote with a battery included.
+The RENWER 500ml is an obvious choice for every scent-seeking, remote-lover out there.
+However, it has many other things going for it besides its miniature remote with a battery included.
 This 500ml aromatherapy diffuser is impressively compact for its capacity and is the smallest 500ml unit we tested.
-It's a fairly common design that's simple to use and easy to clean.
-Offering pretty solid spacial coverage and an about average run time, the RENWER does all this for half the price of many others.
+It's a fairly standard design that's simple to use and easy to clean.
+The RENWER offers pretty solid spacial coverage and average run time, all for half the price of its competitors.
 Like so many others, it offers 7 colors that you can choose between bright or dim modes, or cycle through the whole spectrum.
-As the whole top lights up, it makes for a fairly bright spot in a dark room.
+As the entire top lights up, it makes for a relatively bright spot in a dark room.
 The remote not only allows you to control the unit from across your abode but also offers an additional option for an intermittent mist that isn't available with the on-unit buttons alone.

 While we don't think this diffuser is excessively loud, it is one of the noisier specimens we tested.
 It hums like a small fan and makes the typical bubbling and glurping noises of an ultrasonic diffuser.
 It's not unpleasant, but could be a bit much if kept on your bedside table.
-It also only has timer options of 1, 2, and 3 hours, which we find rather limiting compared to most others that can be set to last through a full workday or night of sleep.
-Despite these minor shortcomings, we think the RENWER is a solid performer and a great deal for what you pay.Timer Settings: 1 hour, 2 hours, 3 hours, ON (auto shut off when empty)
+It also only has timer options of 1, 2, and 3 hours, which we find somewhat limiting compared to most others that can be set to last through a full workday or night of sleep.
+Still, we think the RENWER is a solid performer and a great deal for what you pay despite these minor shortcomings.Timer Settings: 1 hour, 2 hours, 3 hours, ON (auto shut off when empty)

 Mist Settings: Low, high